Reinforcement Learning for Beginners: A Simple Overview

 Several algorithms are commonly used in RL.
 Some of the most popular ones include:

-- SARSA (State-Action-Reward-State-Action): An on-policy method that updates Q-values based on the action the agent actually takes, making it more conservative than Q-Learning.
+2. SARSA (State-Action-Reward-State-Action): An on-policy method.
+It updates Q-values based on the action the agent actually takes.
+This makes it more conservative than Q-Learning.

-- Policy Gradient Methods: Instead of learning value functions, these methods directly optimize the policy by adjusting the weights in the direction that maximizes cumulative rewards.
+3. Policy Gradient Methods: Instead of learning value functions, these methods directly optimize the policy.
+They adjust the weights in the direction that maximizes cumulative rewards.

-- Actor-Critic Methods: Combines value-based and policy-based methods by using two models: the actor (which selects actions) and the critic (which evaluates them).
+4. Actor-Critic Methods: This approach combines value-based and policy-based methods.
+It uses two models: the actor selects actions and the critic evaluates them.

 Applications of Reinforcement Learning